Profinite commensurability of S-arithmetic groups: Preliminaries

-For \((k,\mathbf{G}, S)\) of our consideration, it is expected more precisely that \(C(k, \mathbf{G}, S)\) should be isomorphic to the group of roots of unities \(\mu_k \subset k^*\) if \(k\) is totally imaginary and should be trivial if \(k\) is not.
+For higher rank \((k,\mathbf{G}, S)\), it is expected more precisely that \(C(k, \mathbf{G}, S)\) should be isomorphic to the group of roots of unity \(\mu_k \subset k^*\) if \(k\) is totally imaginary and should be trivial if \(k\) is not.
 Raghunathan informs us in~\cite{Raghunathan:CSP}*{p.\,304} that the proof of this more precise picture is meanwhile complete for \(k\)-isotropic \(\mathbf{G}\).
 So at least if \(k\) has a real place and \(\rank_k \mathbf{G} \ge 1\), we are in the convenient situation that every finite index subgroup of \(\Gamma = \mathbf{G}(\mathcal{O}_{k,S})\) is a congruence subgroup.
 In this case, strong approximation and CSP combine to the elegant canonical isomorphism

 For more information on CSP, we refer the reader to the survey article~\cite{Prasad-Rapinchuk:Developments}.